-1.3.2.
 Regional innovation systems

-Innovation and creativity have many sources ranging from cultural diversity and tolerance, to entrepreneurship and the creative class26.
+Innovation and creativity have many sources ranging from cultural diversity and tolerance, to entrepreneurship and the creative class.
 In this section, the focus is mostly on technological innovation and its diffusion and absorption.

 Disparities remain wide across both Member States and regions as regards innovation capacity.
-According to the Summary Innovation Index (SII) of the European Innovation Scoreboard (EIS)27, the highest innovative capacity is found in the Nordic countries, with Sweden and Finland having a higher capacity than Japan and the US.
-Performance is in general lower than average in the EU-12 countries, although some of these (Cyprus, Estonia and the Czech Republic) perform better than Southern EU-15 Member States.
+According to the Summary Innovation Index (SII) of the European Innovation Scoreboard (EIS), the highest innovative capacity is found in the Nordic countries, with Sweden and Finland having a higher capacity than Japan and the US.
+Performance is in general lower than aver-